-In 2007, city officials were working with Gresham-Troutdale and Portland JACL chapters to restore the garden, said Chip Larouche, Pacific Northwest district governor, but a year later the city hit hard financial times and laid off people in the child used to visit the park with her father.
-"I Parks Department they had been working with.
-The plan did not proceed from there,
+In 2007, city officials were working with Gresham-Troutdale and Portland JACL chapters to restore the garden, said Chip Larouche, Pacific Northwest district governor, but a year later the city hit hard financial times and laid off people in the

+Parks Department they had been working with.
+The plan did not proceed from there, he said.